01-edu/public/subjects/get-them-all/README.md

 ### Provided files

+You have at your disposal the following files that you can download to test locally:

-- Check the HTML file [index.html](/public/subjects/get-them-all/index.html), which includes:
+- the HTML file [index.html](/public/subjects/get-them-all/index.html) to open in the browser, which includes:

   - the JS script running some code, and which will also allow to run yours
   - some data used to generate content